manageyourproject/manageyourproject/README.md

 # Manage Your Project!
 A Complete Commandline Project Manager
 ---
 ## A Commandline Project Manage With Bells
-myp aims to provide a free and open source commandline project management experience that can serve to organize your projects, teams, and provide
+myp aims to provide a free and open source commandline project management experience that can serve to organize your projects, teams, and provide visualization.

+This project is currently under heavy development and stuff changes a lot from commit to commit.
+Many features are yet to be implemented and things may not always work right.

 ## ...And Whistles
 Many project management tools lack many features or have their features hidden behind a paywall.
 This tool aims to rectify that.